SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCredited/GetValue.md

 so.topic: reference
 ---

-Get the name of the Credited.
+Get the name of the NSCredited.

 **Returns:** String